The successful candidate is offered:

 - A research climate of lively, open and critical academic discussion within and across different fields of research

-Furthermore, an attractive start-up package can be negotiated.
+Furthermore, there will be an attractive start-up package.

 The qualified applicant should be able to: